RHINO TRACKING IN UGANDA’S ZIWA RHINO SANCTUARY – ZIWA RHINO AND WILDLIFE RANCH.

-Rhino tracking in Uganda can only be done in Ziwa Rhino Sanctuary.
+Rhino tracking in Uganda can be done in Ziwa Rhino Sanctuary which is managed by Ziwa Rhino and Wildlife Ranch.
 Rhinoceros are second largest wild animal in the world after elephants and are among the Africa big five animals.
-Rhinos in Uganda national parks both black and white rhinos became extinct in 1983 due to poaching and illegal human activity.
+Both black and white Rhinos in Uganda national parks became extinct in 1983 due to poaching and illegal human activity.

-Ziwa Rhino Sanctuary was established in 2005 starting with six Rhinos two from America and four from Kenya so that rhinos can be reintroduced in Uganda’s protected areas in the long run.
-There are currently 32 Rhinos that are available for tracking.
-The sanctuary provides a secure place for breeding and expansion of rhino population in Uganda away from poachers and predators.
+Ziwa Rhino Sanctuary was then established in 2005 starting with 6 Rhinos 2 from America and 4 from Kenya so that in future, rhinos can be re-introduced in Uganda’s protected areas.
+There are currently 38 Rhinos in Ziwa Rhino Sanctuary that are available for trekking.
+The Ziwa Rhino Sanctuary provides a secure place for breeding and expansion of wild Rhino population in Uganda away from poachers and predators.

 Ziwa Rhino and Wildlife Ranch is located in Nakasongola district approximately 180 km from Kampala city along Gulu high way.
 The Ziwa Rhino and wildlife Ranch is a privatly owned and nonprofit animal sanctuary in Uganda.
 The wild Rhino sanctuary is surrounded by a 2-meter electric fence to keep rhinos from getting out and also to keep away intruders.
 Many activities are done here which include rhino tracking, bird watching, shoebill canoe ride, guided nature walks and many more.